History of American football: Modernization of intercollegiate American football (1933–1969)

 The 1950s saw the rise of yet more dynasties and power programs.
 Oklahoma, under coach Bud Wilkinson, won three national titles (1950, 1955, 1956) and all ten Big Eight Conference championships in the decade while building a record 47-game winning streak.
 Woody Hayes led Ohio State to two national titles, in 1954 and 1957, and dominated the Big Ten conference, winning three Big Ten titles—more than any other school.
 Wilkinson and Hayes, along with Robert Neyland of Tennessee, oversaw a revival of the running game in the 1950s.
 Passing numbers dropped from an average of 18.9 attempts in 1951 to 13.6 attempts in 1955, while teams averaged just shy of 50 running plays per game.
 Nine out of ten Heisman trophy winners in the 1950s were runners.
 Notre Dame, one of the biggest passing teams of the decade, saw a substantial decline in success; the 1950s were the only decade between 1920 and 1990 when the team did not win at least a share of the national title.
 Paul Hornung, Notre Dame quarterback, did, however, win the Heisman in 1956, becoming the only player from a losing team ever to do so.

-In January of 1956, Bobby Grier became the first black player to participate in the Sugar Bowl.
+In January 1956, Bobby Grier became the first black player to participate in the Sugar Bowl.
 He is also regarded as the first black player to compete at a bowl game in the Deep South, though others such as Wallace Triplett had played in games like the 1948 Cotton Bowl in Dallas.
 Grier's team, the Pittsburgh Panthers, was set to play against the Georgia Tech Yellow Jackets.
 However, Georgia governor Marvin Griffin beseeched Georgia Tech to not participate in this racially-integrated game.
 Griffin was widely criticized by news media leading up to the game, and protests were held at his mansion by Georgia Tech students.
 Despite the governor's objections, Georgia Tech upheld the contract and proceeded to compete in the bowl.
 In the game's first quarter, a pass interference call against Grier ultimately resulted in the Yellow Jackets' 7-0 victory.
 Grier stated that he has mostly positive memories about the experience, including the support from teammates and letters from all over the world.